Components

 Error message

-When an error message needs to be communicated to the user, an alert is used together with an icon in the color red.
+When an error message needs to be communicated to the user, an alert is used together with an icon in red.